 Indian nations in the area: When Lewis and Clark reached the Pacific Coast, they found three tribes in the region, several hundred strong.
 The Clatsop lived on the south side of the Columbia River as well as on the coast; the Chinook on the north side and the coast; and the Nehalem on the Oregon Coast south of Tillamook Head.
 They had been trading with European ships prior to Lewis and Clark's arrival and endured friendly relations with the Corps during their winter stay.
 After the Corps of Discovery left on their journey back to Missouri and Illinois, Fort Clatsop was handed over to the Chinook leader, Coboway.

-Thirty-three men would start the journey.
-They reached the Pacific Ocean on November 20, 1805, built the Fort Clatsop, then left for home in March of the next year.
+Thirty-three men would start the journey in 1804.
+They reached the Pacific Ocean on November 20, 1805, built the Fort Clatsop, then left on their journey for home on March 23 of the next year.
 Sacagawea departed company at the Mandan Village on August 14, 1806.
 The remainder of the Corps would reach St. Louis one month later on September 23, 1806.

 Photo above: Painting of the Lewis and Clark Expedition on the Lower Columbia River, 1905, Charles Marion Russell.
 Courtesy Wikipedia Commons.
 Photo below: Netul River.
 Courtesy National Park Service.